philipjholdsworth/Auto-Ansible-Lab-Virtual-Box/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development environment running

-Install Vagrant & Virual Box on your hoast
+1. Install Vagrant & Virual Box on your hoast

-Create a Folder in which to locate your Ansible Lab
+2. Create a Folder in which to locate your Ansible Lab

-Cloan the repository to this newly created folder
+3. Cloan the repository to this newly created folder

-You are no ready to initialze the lab
+You are now ready to initialze the lab

   With your chosen command line change directory to the folder just created Now Run: Bash Ansible.Lab_Setup.sh